Borrower reviewing payday loan rollover rules and lender disclosure documents

 Is there a free way to extend a payday loan without paying a rollover fee?

 Sometimes, yes.
 Several states require lenders to offer a free extended payment plan (EPP) if you ask for it before the loan due date.
 California, Washington, and a handful of other states mandate EPPs specifically.
-Here’s the catch — lenders aren’t always required to bring this up on their own.
+Lenders aren’t always required to bring this up on their own.
 You have to ask, and you have to ask before the due date arrives.

 What is the difference between a payday loan rollover and a refinance?

-A rollover simply pushes the existing loan forward one pay period with an added fee — the principal doesn’t budge.
-A refinance is different: it issues a brand new loan to pay off the old one, which can mean different terms and a different fee structure entirely.
+A rollover simply pushes the existing loan forward one pay period with an added fee; the principal doesn’t budge.
+A refinance issues a brand new loan to pay off the old one, which can mean different terms and a different fee structure entirely.
 Both carry real risks, but a refinance can occasionally be structured with a lower total cost if you actually negotiate the new terms rather than just accepting whatever’s offered.